hellmarbecker/blog/_posts/2023-05-01-druid-sneak-peek-schema-inference-and-arrays.markdown

 ![Autodetect](/assets/2023-05-01-02-useSchemaDiscovery.jpg)

-The `dimensionsSpec` has an empty dimension list, but there is a new flag `useSchemaDiscovery`:
+The `dimensionsSpec` has no dimension list now, but there is a new flag `useSchemaDiscovery`:

 ```json
       "dimensionsSpec": {